Aquafina-water-bottle/jp-mining-note/docs/docs/updating.md

         Be sure to restart Anki after installing.
     1. Make sure there is something to update to in the first place.
         You can do this by:

         > `Tools` →  `JPMN Manager` →  `Check for note updates`
-    1. Update the note by navigating to the following:
+    1. Update the note by navigating to the following: <br>

         > `Tools` →  `JPMN Manager` →  `Update jp-mining-note`

 {% filter indent(4) %}